Bicycle Accidents in Pennsylvania

 What are some common defenses at-fault drivers use in bicycle accident claims?

 At-fault drivers accused of causing serious injuries in Pennsylvania bicycle accident claims will try to avoid or minimize their liability.
-Pennsylvania follows a modified comparative negligence model in bicycle accident claims.
+Pennsylvania follows a modified comparative negligence model in bicycle accident cases.
 This means that the amount of damages an injured accident victim is entitled to will be reduced by an amount that is proportionate to the victim’s own negligence.

 It is not surprising, therefore, that many at-fault drivers try to assign blame to the bicyclist.